Skip to main content

 Can I Lower My Risk of Breast Cancer?

 There is no sure way to prevent breast cancer.
-But there are things you can do that might lower your risk.
-Many risk factors are beyond your control, such as being born female and getting older.
-But other risk factors can be changed and may lower your risk.
+But there are steps you can take that might lower your risk.

 Moderate activity is anything that makes you breathe as hard as you do during a brisk walk.
 It causes a slight increase in heart rate and breathing.
 You should be able to talk, but not sing during the activity.

-Vigorous activities are performed at a higher intensity.
-They cause an increased heart rate, sweating, and a faster breathing rate.
+Vigorous activity is an activity performed at a higher intensity.
+Vigorous activities cause an increased heart rate, sweating, and a faster breathing rate.

 Using hormone therapy after menopause can increase your risk of breast cancer.
 To avoid this, talk to your health care provider about non-hormonal options to treat menopausal symptoms.